 This quiet French town during the summer months, which still retains livestock as in the past, becomes in winter a hotbed of ski and snowboard fans who climb its slopes and enjoy winter sports.
 And I can see why.
 After visiting more than a dozen ski resorts in this beautiful mountain range, believe me if I tell you that Megeve is one of a kind.

 More affordable than it seems in the beginning – although definitely in another league compared to most resorts in the French Alps – and with a few hundred km of ski runs, it also offers other interesting options to the visitor besides skiing.
 Haute cuisine, flying in a plane over the Mont Blanc and Mar de Glace, and simply chilling while watching the sunset from an outdoor spa are among my favorites.

 Are you curious about this destination?
 Then check out my post about my recent Megeve ski resort adventures.

 Contributed by Inmar from A World To Travel

 For my money, the UNESCO World Heritage Site of Arles is one of the most charming cities in Provence.

 History geeks will love Arles.
 Once the capital of Gaul, its historic heritage is betrayed by the city’s enormous, well-preserved Roman amphitheatre.
 Now the home for cultural events – try to catch one if you can – over 2,000 years ago it hosted audiences of 20,000 to marvel at gladiator contests and chariot races.

 Arles is also perfect for art enthusiasts.
 Vincent Van Gogh famously chopped off an ear whilst living in the city in the late 19th Century.
-A free self-guided walking tour will take you around sites associated with the artist.
+A walking tour will take you around sites associated with the artist.